karthik6603/karthik6603/README.md

 - I'm a web Developer 👨‍💻 and Designer
 - I can build websites 🌐
-- I can also design logos 🖼️, design posters 📜 and edit videos 📺
+- I can also design logos 🖼️ and design posters 📜
 - I'm currently learning a lot of things 🤓

 <br/>